SergkeiM/helm-deploy/README.md

 - `vars`: Variables to include in value file interpolation.
 Expects a JSON encoded map.
 - `version`: Version of the app, usually commit sha works here.
 - `chart-version`: The version of the helm chart you want to deploy (distinct from app version)
-- `timeout`: specify a timeout for helm deployment
+- `timeout`: A [Go duration](https://pkg.go.dev/time#ParseDuration) value to wait for Kubernetes commands to complete.
+This defaults to 5m0s.
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.

 ### Environment

-- `KUBECONFIG_FILE`: Kubeconfig file for Kubernetes cluster access.
+- `KUBECONFIG_FILE`: Kubeconfig file for Kubernetes cluster access. (required)

 ### Value file interpolation